 Drop surfing is a type of dropshipping where you perform market research and buy products from whatever supplier offers the best price.
 In essence, drop surfing is an optimized form of dropshipping that is designed to increase margins.
-Your markup for each product is higher, and you can still sell the products at a competitive price while making more than your competitors.
+Your markup for each product is higher, and you can still sell the best dropshipping products at a competitive price while making more than your competitors.
 This means it's not a good fit for a reverse dropshipping business.

 Here's how it works in practice.
 Let's say you've gone through your dropshipping business ideas and chosen to sell a specific product, but there are 4 different, reputable suppliers that provide the same product.
 Rather than just stick with your existing supplier, you choose the supplier with the cheapest prices to maximize your profits.
 However, if and when that supplier increases its prices, you repeat the process and go with the next supplier that provides the cheaper price.

 Is Dropsurfing Better Than Dropshipping?

 However, unlike more traditional dropshipping businesses, your relationship with your suppliers is less stable.
-This means you have to use a wholesale directory to find wholesalers that offer the same wholesale products to sell for cheaper.
+This means you have to use a wholesale directory to learn how to find vendors that offer the same wholesale products to sell for cheaper.

 Another issue to keep an eye on when drop surfing is buying low-cost products of inferior quality.
 While these may offer higher profit margins, they can also erode customer satisfaction, cause headaches for your customer service for dropshipping team, and damage your business' image and ability to sell.
 This is one of the most common dropshipping beginner mistakes.
 In the late 2010s, many new dropshippers took this approach and caused many to ask questions like, "is dropshipping dead?" and "is dropshipping legal"?

 Dropsurfing vs Dropshipping